 it, but that version of the article suffered from space restrictions and

-heavy editing, so we offer here the original, uncut article for anyone
+it's hard to find nowadays, so we offer here the original, uncut

 It's in PDF format, and you can download it here:

 As always when discussing medical concerns, your situation

 will differ from ours.
 Your needs and your risk of complications may

 differ.
 Don’t take this article as a prescription for what everyone